roxey804/Titin_Bioinformatics/README.md

 countres looks asks the user for which position they are interested in and should return a counter which counts the numbers of amino acids by single leter code in that particular position.

-EXAMPLE: run countres() function and input 4
+EXAMPLE: run countres(4) to find the most conserved amino acid in position 4

-PROBLEM: how can I get countres to then run the percentagecalculator on the amino acid most often found in the inputted position?
-It seems to work for some positions but for others it selects one that only occurs e.g 4 times rather than the one that occurs more often?
+PROBLEM: how can I get countres to then run the percentagecalculator over all 132 domains and append the results in a list or other readable format? e.g. most conserved in position 1 - P (60%) most conserved in position 2 - A (55%)  and so on..

+guessing i need a for loop to loop over all 132 sequences and run countres()